liu-zixuan/liu-zixuan.github.io/_pages/about.md

 ---

 ## about me
-I will be joining [Centre for Quantum Information and Communication (QuIC)](http://quic.ulb.ac.be) at the Université libre de Bruxelles as a postdoctoral researcher starting in September 2024.
+I am a postdoctoral researcher at [Centre for Quantum Information and Communication (QuIC)](http://quic.ulb.ac.be) at the Université libre de Bruxelles.
 I work on quantum information and quantum foundations.
 I received my PhD at the University of Hong Kong, supervised by [Giulio Chiribella](https://qici.weebly.com/giulio-chiribella.html).